Skip to Content

 hands placing groundhog arms onto body

-Next, trace your child’s hand two times on a piece of green paper.
+Now, trace your child’s hand two times on a piece of green paper.
 Cut each handprint out.

-Finish up by placing the handprints at the bottom of the groundhog’s body, with the fingers pointed up.
+Finally, guide your child to place the handprints at the bottom of the groundhog’s body, with the fingers pointed up.
 This will be the grass.
 Glue them both in place.

 hands gluing trace of handprint for craft